Cross-Domain Evaluation of a Deep Learning-Based Type Inference System: Experimental Results and Evaluation

-In our first experiment, we examine the influence of the visible type hints, which are explained in Section \ref{subsec:type4py}.
-We compare the visible type hints between ManyTypes4Py and the scientific calculation set.
-We determine that they share only 502 out of 1024 data types and so they are domain-specific.
-We expect an influence on the results of the system when using the visible type hints from another domain but the results do not significantly differ from each other in both setups.
+In the context of this research question, we examine the class distribution as well as the distribution of the features to show the presence of dataset shifts.
+Afterward, we aim to mitigate the negative impacts of these dataset shifts using methods from the field of transfer learning.

-In Table \ref{tab:detailed_overview_mt4p_fl_np} and Table \ref{tab:source-target-classifier}, we see that ManyTypes4Py has 11 percent less data types at all but 71.1 percent less predictable data types inside the dataset compared to the scientific calculation domain.
-Considering M4p2Cal setup 2.a, it is evident that there are more predictable data types in the scientific calculation test set than in the ManyTypes4Py test set.
-The reason for this could be the larger size of the scientific calculation test set.
-We can conclude based on our insights from RQ1 and the visible type hints, that there is also a prior probability shift. \\
+In RQ 1 we discuss the dataset shift in terms of the different distribution of classes.
+Using the ten most common types from the datasets, the differences in the type hints, and the dataset characteristics in general, we observe strong differences in the distribution of the data types across the datasets.

-To gain new insights regarding the covariate shift, we follow the authors of \cite{ben2006analysis} and \cite{ben2010theory}, which say that the features produced by the system should not contain domain-specific information.
-Therefore we learn a simple classifier to assign the features to a domain and test how accurate the results are to find out if the features are domain invariant.
+Furthermore, we investigate the feature distribution across the datasets.
+For this purpose, we take the features processed by the Type4Py system after the last fully connected layer and before it is used by the k-nearest neighbor classifier (see Section~\ref{subsec:type4py}).
+In order to evaluate the differences, we adopt the approach of Ganin et al. \cite{dann}.
+We use features from two datasets to learn a simple classifier to assign the features to a dataset.
+The more accurate the results of the classifier are, the more dissimilar the features are.
 For our experiments, we use a tree-based classifier~\cite{geurts2006extremely} in combination with 6-fold cross-validation.
-The results in Table \ref{tab:source-target-classifier} indicate that inside the specific software domain of scientific calculation the features are more alike because they are more difficult to distinguish.
-The features inside the ManyTypes4Py dataset and across the domains are easier to predict for the classifier and subsequently contain more information about their source set or domain from which they come.
+The results in Table \ref{tab:source-target-classifier} indicate that inside the specific software domain of scientific calculation, the features are harder to distinguish.
+The features inside the ManyTypes4Py dataset and across the domains are predicted more accurately by the classifier and subsequently contain more information about their dataset or domain from which they come.
 According to the results, the performance of the Type4Py system inside the ManyTypes4Py dataset should be similar to the cross-domain setup.
-We can summarize that the features differ more across domains than inside the scientific calculation domain. \\
+We can summarize that there is a shift between the datasets as the features and the distribution of the classes differ.